top of page

 5. Social Media – Melina Sanchez

 So, as you enjoy the holiday season please know what a difference you made this year – a year when we all needed a little bit of help.
 Take a moment to think about the hundreds of kids in the hospital who will wake up on Christmas with gifts from people they’ve never met.
-Less fortunate families in shelters will experience the joy of wrapping presents on Christmas Eve and watching their children open them Christmas morning.
-All made possible by a community of people who care deeply about helping one another.
+Less fortunate families in shelters will experience the joy of wrapping presents on Christmas Eve and watching their children open them on Christmas morning.
+All are made possible by a community of people who care deeply about helping one another.

 Thank you for making this happen.
 Thank you for your niceness.